Rsync: Variations

 The rdiff utility uses the rsync algorithm to generate delta files with the difference from file A to file B (like the utility diff, but in a different delta format).
 The delta file can then be applied to file A, turning it into file B (similar to the patch utility). rdiff works well with binary files.

 The rdiff-backup script maintains a backup mirror of a file or directory either locally or remotely over the network on another server. rdiff-backup stores incremental rdiff deltas with the backup, with which it is possible to recreate any backup point.

 The librsync library used by rdiff is an independent implementation of the rsync algorithm.
 It does not use the rsync network protocol and does not share any code with the rsync application.
 It is used by Dropbox, rdiff-backup, duplicity, and other utilities.

 The acrosync library is an independent, cross-platform implementation of the rsync network protocol.
 Unlike librsync, it is wire-compatible with rsync (protocol version 29 or 30).
 It is released under the Reciprocal Public License and used by the commercial rsync software Acrosync.

 The duplicity backup software written in python allows for incremental backups with simple storage backend services like local file system, sftp, Amazon S3 and many others.
 It utilizes librsync to generate delta data against signatures of the previous file versions, encrypting them using gpg, and storing them on the backend.
 For performance reasons a local archive-dir is used to cache backup chain signatures, but can be re-downloaded from the backend if needed.

 As of macOS 10.5 and later, there is a special -E or --extended-attributes switch which allows retaining much of the HFS+ file metadata when syncing between two machines supporting this feature.
 This is achieved by transmitting the Resource Fork along with the Data Fork.

+The openrsync utility is a BSD licensed re-implement of the original rsync targeting OpenBSD but also portable to Linux and macOS.

 zsync is an rsync-like tool optimized for many downloads per file version. zsync is used by Linux distributions such as Ubuntu for distributing fast changing beta ISO image files. zsync uses the HTTP protocol and .zsync files with pre-calculated rolling hash to minimize server load yet permit diff transfer for network optimization.

 Rclone is an open-source tool inspired by rsync that focuses on cloud and other high latency storage.
 It supports more than 50 different providers and provides an rsync-like interface for cloud storage.
 However, Rclone does not support rolling checksums for partial file syncing (binary diffs) because cloud storage providers do not usually offer the feature and Rclone avoids storing additional metadata.